 Pre-define analyses

-All intervention and flexible (rapid) reviews and protocols of these review types have study-centric data management enabled as a default system setting.
+All intervention reviews have study-centric data management enabled as a default system setting.
 See study-centric data management.

 Study-centric data management does not prevent you from setting up and editing manual-input analyses in your review.